GOP as the

 PISA 2012 Scores Just Released (December 3, 2013)

 Figure 1.
 PISA Math Scores, 2003 - 2012: 25 Nations

 NCES, Highlights PISA 2003, p.
 14 NCES, Highlights PISA 2009, p.
 18

 NCES, Highlights PISA 2006, p.
 12 OECD 2013 Key Findings, p.5

 Southeast Asian nations are in light blue; Scandinavian nations + Switzerland in dark blue; Anglo-Saxon nations in orange; France, Germany, Belgium and Poland in green; Italy, Portugal and Spain in brown; the United States in red.
 These are the advanced capitalist nations (some have been omitted for the sake visual clarity).

 While the October crisis (the government shutdown) in the United States was unfolding, And before the PISA 2012 results were released, the OECD released the results of its first assessment of the cognitive abilities of adults (Stubborn Skills Gap in America’s Work Force, New York Times October 8, 2013).
 Figure 2: comparison of average numeracy proficiency among young adults, and Figure 3: young adults, 16-24 year-olds minus all adults, 16-65 is derived from this PISA report.
 Figure 1 is bad enough; in relation to Figure 1, Figure 2 indicates a relative worsening of American cognitive performativity; and Figure 3 shows that in the U.S. cognitive performativity of young adults falls short of the cognitive performativity of all adults.
-One shudders at the thought of extrapolating this tendency into even the very near future.

 comparison of average numeracy proficiency